Iceman (Marvel Comics): "Battle of the Atom"

+In the alternate future witnessed in the "Battle of the Atom" storyline, Iceman developed the ability to create semi-independent ice structures that can act on their own, although one of these structures, a structure called Ice Thing possessing a Hulk-like physique and intellect, has gone on to join the future version of the Brotherhood, resulting in the Brotherhood using the duplicate to reinforce the illusion of themselves as the future X-Men.
+The duplicate Iceman was defeated by the O5 Iceman, the present Iceman, and the future Iceman during the battle in the past (Prompting the youngest Iceman to note that they only needed one more Iceman for a five-a-side basketball team).

 "House of M"

 In the alternate timeline of the "House of M" storyline, Iceman was seen in Magneto's army during his rise to power.
 Bobby later appears as one of the Horsemen of Apocalypse because Apocalypse rescued Bobby from a mutant internment camp that his parents had sent him to.
 Magneto sends Apocalypse to dispose of his rival Black Panther; when Apocalypse is attacked en route by Black Panther's allies, Iceman aids him by freezing Namor solid and attempting to attack Storm, but he is severely injured by Sunfire.

-Marvel Zombies

-A zombified Iceman appears in Marvel Zombies: Dead Days alongside zombies Wolverine and Cyclops.
-Ultimately, he is seen attacking Magneto.
-But Iceman perished at the hands of the Master Of Magnetism himself when Iceman is cut apart.

-Mutant X

-In the Mutant X universe, the Asgardian god Loki amplified Bobby's powers to a dangerous level, leaving him unable to touch any living thing without killing it.
-Despite this, he retains a jovial and optimistic personality.
-When Havok has a disagreement with Magneto and decides to leave the X-Men, Ice-Man is one of those who follow him, becoming a founding member of the Six, who eventually come to be considered the world's premiere mutant team.